danielle12hoven/Insided/README.md

 - with animation
 - checkboxes
 - one menu will appear at a time
-- the stored information should be saved in a database
+- a side-bar menu will be provided to navigate from page to page

 Lanugages/frameworks used:
 - JavaScript (jquery)
 - HTML
 - CSS
-- Postgresql

-For the CSS grid I looked up a tutorial: http://j4n.co/blog/Creating-your-own-css-grid-system
+For the CSS grid I looked up and followed a useful tutorial: http://j4n.co/blog/Creating-your-own-css-grid-system
 - from here to took the basics and adjusted/personalized it to my needs

+Font used:
+- Ek Mukta Front
+- Taken from Google